 4. Agent-Based Modeling

-This method uses computer agents to simulate interactions within controlled environments, aiding in behavioral modeling of complex systems.
+This method uses computer agents to simulate interactions within controlled environments, modeling complex behavioral structures.

 Applications of Synthetic Data Across Industries